 The GoogleBot budget is the number of crawled pages per unit of time for a particular domain (you can check your GoogleBot budget in Google Webmaster Tools).

 It has to be limited because GoogleBot can’t crawl all internet resources all the time (there is simply too much data).
 It picks up the most relevant and valuable resources and crawls them the most frequently.
 If it crawls low-quality pages on your domain, your budget shrinks and this can negatively impact its visibility.

 The goal of this article

-The number of specialists who have taken up the challenge to make their SEO efforts even more technical remain low.
+The number of specialists who have taken up the challenge to make their SEO efforts even more technical remains low.
 The very first few times I opened server logs, I wanted to run (hope my boss doesn’t mind).
 Now, I can’t imagine my work without them.
 My goal is to show you the benefits of server log analysis.
-If you have trouble with Google Panda or would like to protect your website from its negative impact, read carefully.
+So read carefully if you have trouble with Google Panda or want to protect your website from its negative impact.